Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Results and Analysis

 The ablation results on MSCOCO are presented in Table~\ref{tab:RQ4(obj)}.
 The last column of the table shows the decrease in F1-score for the ablation groups compared to \methodname{}.
 F1-score combines the precision and recall of a method, and it is evident that \methodname{} achieves the highest F1-score compared to the three ablation groups.
 This demonstrates that all the ablated components have a positive impact on our approach.

-Firstly, we consider the ablation study for \textit{Visual-Caption Object Alignment} module.
-We note that \textbf{the recall values for Group-1 are significantly lower} than those of the full method.
+Firstly, we considered the ablation study for the \textit{Visual-Caption Object Alignment} module.
+We noted that \textbf{the recall values for Group-2 are significantly lower} than those of \methodname{}.
 This discrepancy arises because OD does not comprehensively cover the objects in the caption.
-For example, OD cannot locate the ``drink'' described in the caption of Fig.~\ref{fig:od}(a) due to the limitation of the semantic similarity tool.
+For example, OD cannot locate the object ``drink'' described in the caption of Fig.~\ref{fig:od}(a) due to the limitation of the semantic similarity tool.
 As a result, OD cannot detect the violations, causing more occurrences of false negatives and a lower recall value.
 The results indicate that the occlusion-based localization component effectively complements OD to align the objects between the caption and the image.
-Furthermore, for some MRs and IC systems, the full method achieves significantly higher precision.
+Furthermore, for some MRs and IC systems, \methodname{} achieves significantly higher precision.

-Regarding the semantic similarity component, we can observe that Group-3, while not experiencing a significant decrease in F1-score, has \textbf{significantly lower precision} compared to the full method.
+Regarding the semantic similarity component, we can observe that Group-3, while not experiencing a significant decrease in F1-score, has \textbf{significantly lower precision} compared to \methodname{}.
 This is understandable since when semantic similarity is not used, some nouns that should belong to the same class (e.g., \textit{``person''} and \textit{``man''}) may be mistakenly considered different object categories, resulting in more false positives.

 \begin{RQbox}{RQ4} {\methodname{} achieves the highest F1-score compared with these three ablation groups, which indicates that these three components yield positive effects and contribute to the enhancement of the performance of our approach.} \end{RQbox}